RetroPie/RetroPie-Docs/docs/Wifi.md

     psk="your_real_password"
 }
 ```
+Wifi will not start up if you have an hard wired ethernet connection.
+After disconnecting the ethernet cable you'll need to reboot to get Wifi started.

 If you want ssh to be enabled by default as well you can create a blank file called `ssh` in the boot partition too.
+This is a 'flag' file and will be deleted during boot after ssh is enabled.

 ## Manual Configuration (Interfaces)